saracen66/road-damage-detection-system/README.md

-# AI-Based Road Damage Detection System
+# Road Damage Detection System

-An AI-powered road damage detection platform developed for the AI Competition by **Team Anvil**.
+A road damage detection platform developed for the DIU AI Competition by **Team Anvil**.
 The system uses a custom-trained YOLO model to detect road damages from images and videos, estimate severity, assign maintenance priority, and generate actionable maintenance recommendations.

 ---